Validators¶

 of thevalue

 object.
 The validator succeeds if the invoked method returns an object that evaluates to True in a Boolean context.
-Any additional keyword argument will be passed to the method.- Parameters
+Any additional keyword argument will be passed to the method.

 min